Life Begins at 40 (film): Plot

 Kenesaw H.Clark is a small town newspaper editor and publisher.
 He is operating on a shoestring budget and sometimes accepts livestock in lieu of cash.

-When Clark hires an ex-convict to work on th e paper, pompous town banker Colonel Abercrombie raises the roof.
-Cromwell had been jailed for a theft from his bank when he worked there as a teller.
-Clark has doubts about Cromwell's guilt and refuses to fire him.
+When Clark hires an ex-convict Lee Austin to work on the paper, pompous town banker Colonel Abercrombie raises the roof.
+Austin had been jailed for a theft from his bank when he worked there as a teller.
+Clark has doubts about Austin's guilt and refuses to fire him.
 Abercrombie takes revenge by calling in his loans on the newspaper.

 Clark does his best to carry on, even printing the day's news on butcher paper.

 Clark responds not with anger, but with humor.
 He hires a group of professional hog callers to disrupt a political speech by the Colonel.
 These individuals do their job a little too well, as a stampede of hogs answers the call and destroy the speaker's platform.